CDAT/cdms/docs/source/manual/cdms_1.rst

    >>> print u.units
    m/s

-Attribute values can be strings, scalars, or 1-D Numeric arrays.
+Attribute values can be strings, scalars, or 1-D Numpy arrays.

 When a variable is written to a file, not all the attributes are written.
 Some attributes, called internal attributes, are used for